DenicaAtanasova/CHE/README.md

 ## Main Features

 ### :mortar_board: Cooperatives
 Organized by a group of families with similar philosophies.
+It is administered and maintained by the parents.
 Cooperatives have their custom features like: information, grade and address, which enables parents to search for the most appropriete one to join.

 ### :information_desk_person: Teachers